MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     // A tuple `(int, Spin)` is also implicitly recognized as a spin-orbital.
     (int, Spin) tuple = (orbitalIdx, spin);

-    // We explicitly specify the type of `spinOrbital1` to demonstrate
+    // Explicitly specify the type of `spinOrbital1` to demonstrate
     // the implicit cast to `SpinOrbital`.
     SpinOrbital spinOrbital1 = tuple;
 ```